All Episodes

 So I wouldn't do that.

-I'd get out of Miami and make a damn good uh plea for freedom for the Cuban people and tell the world no more shifts in, no more planes in until these people get freedom.
+What I would do, if I were Joe Biden, would be make, instead of telling the American people that the voting laws are racist and wasting time on a fallacy, I'd get down to Miami and make a damn good plea for freedom for the Cuban people and tell the world no more ships in, no more planes in until these people get freedom.

-If the whole world embargoed Cuba, they'd have the government would collapse.
+If the whole world embargoed Cuba, the government would collapse.

 Thank you very much.